starfy84/PCTeacher/README.md

 ## How we built it
 - Our website was made using a Python web-framework called Django and stylized with Bootstrap
-- It is hosted on DigitaOcean
+- It is hosted on DigitalOcean
 - MathML is used for LaTex Parsing (to display in-line math such as fractions and exponents).

 ## Challenges we ran into